Services for people who need an interpreter or translations

 - Speak and Listen users phone 1800 555 727 then ask for 1300 735 135.

 - Internet relay users connect to the National Relay Service (NRS) and ask for 1300 735 135.

-This website uses Captcha for spam protection.
-If you are vision-impaired and want to submit a complaint please call us on 1300 735 135.
+This website uses reCAPTCHA checks for SPAM protection.
+If you experience difficulty with these checks, please call us on 1300 735 135.

 There are many tools that people with a disability can use to assist them to access the Internet.
 These tools are either hardware or software.

 These tools manipulate the keyboard or mouse, because the person with a disability cannot use them.
 Examples are:

 - A small Braille display that a blind person can use to read the screen line by line.

 - Pointers that manipulate the mouse onscreen for people with motor disabilities.